erkac/f5-awaf-terraform/4.multiple/README.md

 }
 ```

-As you can see, we defined 2 different maps: one for the QA BIG-IP and one for the PRODUCTION BIG-IP because the "bigip_waf_signatures" data source are linked to their BIG-IP in order to have consistencies.
+As you can see, we defined 2 different maps: one for the **qa** BIG-IP and one for the **prod1** BIG-IP because the "bigip_waf_signatures" data source are linked to their BIG-IP in order to have consistencies.
 Unlike the parameters and urls data sources which are just "json payload generators", the attack signature data sources has to read first the existence of the signatures id and their status on the BIG-IP before applying a configuration change.

 Now finally, update the **main.tf** file: